Kuloud/cameraview/docs/_docs/frame-processing.md

 Processing synchronously, for the duration of the `process()` method, is the recommended way of using processors, because it solves different issues:

-- avoids the need of calling `frame = frame.freeze()` which is a very expensive operation
 - the engine will **automatically drop frames** if the `process()` method is busy, so you'll only receive frames that you can handle
 - we have already allocated background threads for you, so there's no need to create another